Sleek and Modern Security System any Good?

 Motion Sensor $49/ea.
 You need one for the hall and one to cover the living room and kitchen area.
 They don’t have a glass break sensor as of yet so if you have large pets you may want to try a company like ADT who has more equipment available.
 2 x $49 = $98

 Accessories $2.50-10/ea.
 We aren’t a fan of this.
 They charge you for the sign and stickers.
 These are things promoting them to your neighbors, should be free!
 Since they are needed, lets buy some for this example anyways.
 1 yard sign at $10, 4 stickers at $2.50 and 2 key fobs at $5 = $30

 Monitoring. $10+/mo.
-Note the * next to 'starting at $9.99.
-You can use the system without that but it defies the point of having a security system.
-If you are away from your phone at work or vacation and someone breaks in, a self-monitored system isn't doing you much good.
+Note the * next to ‘starting at $9.99.
+The system can be used without monitoring but that defies the point of having a security system.
+If you are away from your phone at work or vacation and someone breaks in, a self-monitored system isn’t going to do much.
 1 x $10/mo = $10

 We are skipping the door panel ($69/ea.) in this example as it isn’t needed.

-Nearly as custom as you can get in the home security industry.
+Most custom looks one can get with a security system.
 Users can choose their color and how many pieces per they want.

-When placing an order, users choose between 3 different colors - white, black or walnut wood.
+When placing an order online, users choose between 3 different colors – white, black or walnut wood.
 This is the only company currently that lets you match equipment to the look and feel of your home.

 Here is a variety of their equipment with a notification being features on the smart phone:

 And here is some of the equipment we bought in our example.
 Be mindful, this would only cover 1 door and 1 living room so this package isn’t too practical.

 Here are the features that Scout boasts about.
 We aren’t sure if they have been in the industry long enough to claim fewer false alarms but we’ll go with it for now.